-Many think that the terms void agreement and void contracts are one and the same thing.
-However, this is not true, as the Indian Contract Act, 1872 clearly defines that a void agreement is void ab-initio, in essence, it is null since it is formed.
+A void agreement is void ab-initio, in essence, it is null since it is formed.
 But on the other hand, a void contract is one that is valid at the time of creation but eventually becomes void, due to certain circumstances, which are beyond the control of parties concerned.
-So, let’s take a look at the article presented before you, to understand the difference between void agreement and void contract.

 Content: Void Agreement Vs Void contract